your MS care team

 Marissa has a Bachelor of Science in Biology, concentration in neuroscience, from Boston College and a Master of Science in Health Communication from Boston University.
 Marissa is particularly passionate about access to care and affordable treatment for patients.
 She strives to educate patients and practitioners on health insurance, overcoming barriers to treatment and financial assistance options.

 Marissa is a national speaker on access, reimbursement, infusion centers, site of care, and practice management.
-She serves on the boards of directors for the Infusion Access Foundation, and is an active member of advisory board for the National Infusion Center Association.
-Additionally, Marissa is the Director of Development for The ELC Foundation, a nonprofit organization developed to assist patients with multiple sclerosis and their families.
+She serves on the board of directors for the Infusion Access Foundation, and is an active member of advisory board for the National Infusion Center Association.
+Additionally, Marissa is the Director of Development and board member for The ELC Foundation, a nonprofit organization developed to assist patients with multiple sclerosis and their families.

 Outside of the office, Marissa is an alumna of the Marathon Strides Against MS Team; she ran the Boston Marathon in 2017, 2018 and 2019, raising over $45,000 for the National Multiple Sclerosis Society.